bouchaet/zwomaker/readme.md

 from a simple specification.

 ZwoMaker is a command line tool.
-Nothing fancy here, but you do not need to write an XML file by hand by guessing the which field works.
-The [zwift-workout-file-reference](https://github.com/h4l/zwift-workout-file-reference/blob/master/zwift_workout_file_tag_reference.md) project on github is probably the best documentation on elements and attributes found in a Zwift workout file.
+Nothing fancy here, but you do not need to write an XML file by hand by guessing which field works and test them on the treadmill.
+The [zwift-workout-file-reference](https://github.com/h4l/zwift-workout-file-reference/blob/master/zwift_workout_file_tag_reference.md) project on github is probably the best documentation about elements and attributes found in a Zwift workout file.

 ZwiftInsider has a how-to page for [building your own XML files for running workouts](https://zwiftinsider.com/create-run-workouts/).
-After making a half dozen of those manually, with messages inserted in each interval by following the distance offset, may come appalling to you.
+After making half dozen of those manually, with messages inserted in each interval by following the distance offset, it may come appalling to you.
 Zwomaker tries to solve this problem by offering a simpler format and handling the insertion of messages for you.

 ## Installation ##